-- (c) The Family Services Department may petition the committing court to extend the commitment for an additional period not to exceed two years.
+- (c) The Prosecutor or Juvenile Case Worker may petition the committing Court to extend the commitment for an additional period not to exceed two years.
 The petition shall set forth the reasons why it would be in the best interest of the child or the public to extend the commitment.
 Upon filing the petition, the Court shall set a hearing to determine whether the petition should be granted or denied and shall notify all interested parties. - (d) Each commitment to a designated institution shall be reviewed no later than six (6) months after it is entered and each six (6) month period thereafter.